-In the weeks up to my end-of-the-year-vacation, I will publish once a week a post regarding the topic connection.
-In the hope to inspire you to reflect on your connections.
-With yourself, with your beloved ones, with our planet.
-The last post will be on December 23, the day my end-of-the-year-vacation-time start.
+In the hope to inspire you to reflect on your connections, with yourself, with your beloved ones, with our planet, I’m publishing weekly a post regarding the topic Connection.
+The last post in this series will be on July 01.
 By that time I hope I’ve strengthened some of my connections and maybe even gained some.
 I wish that for you too.

 Perspectives from your neighbors